 Our roots go back to James Fletcher building a house with Albert Morris in Dunedin in 1909.
 Fletcher Bros Ltd was formed in 1915 and the next year secured the Auckland City markets contract.
-Renamed the Fletcher Construction Company Ltd in 1919 it was a key component of Fletcher Holdings which was listed on the stock exchange in 1940.
+Renamed the Fletcher Construction Company Ltd in 1919 it was a key part of Fletcher Holdings which was listed on the stock exchange in 1940.

 Sir James was very much a relationship builder with big aspirations to be part of the growth and development of New Zealand.
 He leveraged his local and offshore relationships to ensure that we had the capability to deliver.
 With innovation, astute ‘political’ nous and by attracting and empowering the best people, James built a formidable reputation for delivery that is fiercely guarded today.